pantheepatel/Practical-15/README.md

 - This project uses **Code First / ADO.NET**, not Database First, to keep the implementation lightweight.
 - Always verify the correct authentication block is active in both `Web.config` and `applicationhost.config`.
-- You must restart Visual Studio or IIS Express after modifying the `applicationhost.config` file.
+- You must restart Visual Studio after modifying the `applicationhost.config` file.